mozilla/treeherder/docs/testcases.md

 All keyboard shortcuts
 ----------------------
-Note: Listed "Toggle in-progress" shortcut 'i' is known not to be working at this time.
 Check all keyboard shortcut functionality as listed in the [userguide].

 **Expected**: Each shortcut should work as expected.